OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 The weapon can take whatever form you choose.
 Clerics of deities who are associated with a particular weapon (as St. Cuthbert is known for his mace and Thor for his hammer) make this spell’s effect resemble that weapon.

-**_At Higher Levels._** When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d8 for every two slot levels above 2nd.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d8 for every two slot levels above 2nd.

 ##### Stinking Cloud